 When the arguer’s claim isn’t reasonable, an argument must be made!
 That is, he’s now going to have to support his conclusion with premises (i.e., reasons and evidence).
 If, in turn, any of the premises are considered unreasonable, then they too will have to be supported with further premises.
 That is, he will also bear the burden of proof to support those premises until he arrives at support that the audience does accept.
 This should remind us of Sidgwick’s insight: Begin your arguments with premises your opponent/audience accepts (if you want to lead them to your conclusion).

 Now we can return to the formal definition.
-A burden of proof refers to the party (arguer or challenger) has the obligation to defend their position.
+A burden of proof refers to the party (arguer or challenger) that has the obligation to defend their position.
 It speaks to reasonableness of an assertion (be it a conclusion or a premise).
 The person who opposes whatever is considered reasonable bears the burden of proof—that is, it’s up to them to convince the audience (through argument) that the default position is unreasonable or incorrect.
 Without a supporting argument, we have no good reason to take their point of view seriously.

 When people deny that the moon landing happened, the burden of proof is on them.
 They are taking a position against all experts and mountains of testimonial and physical evidence.
 The burden falls upon them to show why we should reject the reasonable position of thinking people landed on the moon.
 The reasonable position is that people landed on the moon; to assume otherwise would require (significant) further argument.